CCSI-Toolset/FOQUS/docs/source/chapt_sdoe/examples-uniform.rst

 2. Click on the **Confirm** button at the bottom right of the **Ensemble Selection** box.
 This will activate the **Ensemble Aggregation** box.

-3. After examining that the desired files have been selected, click on the the **Uniform Space Filling** button at the bottom right corner of the **Ensemble Aggregation** window.
+3. After examining that the desired files have been selected, click on the **Uniform Space Filling** button at the bottom right corner of the **Ensemble Aggregation** window.
 This will open the second SDOE window that shows the **Sequential Design of Experiments Set-Up** window on the right hand side.

 4. Select **Minimax** or **Maximin** for the type of design to create.